ove/ove-docs/docs/APP_DEVELOPMENT.md

 ### Debugging Communication via WebSockets

 OVE provides a tool to debug communications via WebSockets.
-This tool can be accessed either by [downloading it](https://github.com/ove/ove/blob/master/packages/ove-core/tools/debug-socket/index.html) (right-click the **Raw** button and select **Save as**) or by cloning the source code.
+This tool can be obtained either by [downloading it](https://raw.githubusercontent.com/ove/ove/master/packages/ove-core/tools/debug-socket/index.html) (right-click this link and select **Save as**) or by cloning the source code.

 ```sh
 git clone https://github.com/ove/ove
 cd ove/packages/ove-core/tools/debug-socket
 ```

 To access the browser-based tool you will also need to start a web-server.
-This can be done using one of the two approaches shown below.
+This can be done using one of the approaches shown below.

 Node.js: